-FIGURE 9: EVOLUTION OF EMOTIONAL CONTENT IN TWEETS ON CLIMATE CHANGE
+FIGURE 8: EVOLUTION OF EMOTIONAL CONTENT IN TWEETS ON CLIMATE CHANGE

 Notes.
-The figure shows the evolution of emotional content in climate change-related tweets, expressed as a base 1 index in 2013.
-The share of tweets classified in a given emotional is computed as the number of tweets by X users within a given year classified in that emotion category divided by the total number of tweets by X users in that year.
+The figure shows, for each month from January 2013 to April 2023, the share of tweets classified under each emotional tone for climate change-related tweets.
+The numerator represents the number of tweets by X users in a given month that are classified in a specific emotion category, while the denominator is the total number of tweets by X users in that month.
+For readability, the graph displays a 6-month moving average of monthly percentages.
 The sample is restricted to tweets about climate change.